di-unipi-socc/fogbrainx/README.md

 # Collaborate

-We look forward to contributions and suggestions on how to improve FogBrain!
+We look forward to contributions and suggestions on how to improve FogBrainX!
 Feel free to drop us a message or a pull request.

 #### Developers & Contributors